 I'm a highly experienced, passion driven Software Engineer with more than 10 years of progressive coding experience.
 My tools of choice are C++ and Python.
 My expertise focuses on video and image processing with special interests for machine learning and artificial intelligence.
-I have a significant experience in developing modular Windows applications, as well as envisioning and designing web systems that scale.
+I have a significant experience in developing modular Windows applications, as well as envisioning and designing scalable web systems that run on Linux.

 I am a true believer in simplicity and beauty.
 I love exploring nature and discovering new and exciting places around the world.
 My addiction is definitely skiing and one of the items on my bucket list is heli-skiing in Alaska.
 I am really passionate about what I do and I put an extra care in everything.